 There are many reasons why you might have back pain.
 It's often temporary and resolves without treatment, but if your back pain persists, you should visit Performance Pain and Sports Medicine for diagnosis and treatment.
 Their multidisciplinary team provides physical therapies, regenerative medicine, complementary approaches, and advanced minimally invasive procedures to address back pain at its source, and has low surgical rates in patients who follow recommendations.
-Find relief from persistent back pain by calling one of the offices in Houston, Texas; or Raritan, or Lawrenceville, New Jersey, today.
+Find relief from persistent back pain by calling one of the offices in Houston, and League City, Texas; or Lawrenceville, New Jersey, today.

 Some common causes of back pain include: